The Ranching Wife Writes

 We invite sharing of any knowledge or practices you may have tried that were successful and unsuccessful for your homestead,

-We have attributed the excellent health of Doug's heart to our diet using beef from cattle that are grass fed, only.
-Doug's family has a long history of heart problems, mainly blockages and surgeries requiring repair of arteries, stints, and heart attacks.
-However, Doug's heart is clean, healthy and without any disease.
 Our beef is solely pasture raised, grass fed, (as we called if "Salad Bar" fed), a diet of grasses, legumes, and medicinal weeds, basically a smorgasbord, when in season.
 The cattle know exactly what and when to eat particular plants for benefit to their bodies.
-We also offer them a Free Choice Mineral selection of which they choose from as their body requires.
+We also offer them a selection of minerals from which they choose, as their body requires.
 Don't let anyone tell you that cows aren't smart enough to choose a healthy diet.

 We never stress our cattle, nor do they receive any chemicals, hormones, etc. We do not grow hay on our property, thus we do not use fertilizer, herbicides, or pesticides on our property, or given to our animals.
 We worm with a natural, chemical free wormer, very seldom and only when needed, striving to create a soil in which the microbial activity within the soil is as healthy as the cattle standing on the soil.
 Any chemical wormers go into the ground from the manure.
 This kills the microbial activity.
 The microbial activity, along with the earth worms and dung beetles, help create top soil, carries manure deep into the soil, basically working as tiny tillers in the ground, and creating carbon in the soil.
 That carbon sequesters water which adds to the water table under ground.
 We no longer have water running off of hills and washing away top soil.
 Our grazing style has created a "sponge" type soil allowing rain water to soak in, rather than standing or running off, along with our soil.

 Our cattle are grass-fed, pasture-raised from cradle to grave.
-With cold weather approaching, it is vital that we stock up on quality hay.
 We do not supplement our grass/hay feeding with any use of cubes, cake, or cattle feed.
 We don't grow hay on our place, as we do not use fertilizer, herbicides, or any chemical products that could be absorbed into the soil.
 Our goal is to feed all natural grasses, and thus our cattle are constantly eating our grass as we rotate them around the property with high density grazing.
+When cold weather arrives and the grasses die out, it is necessary to feed hay.
+Here we are sharing some of the methods for choosing good hay, feeding it, and the benefits the hay gives soil.

 We feed our cattle hay off of the flatbed of old cotton trailers from which the sides have been removed.
 These are light in weight and have swivel-style tongues with hitches.
-We try to purchase large bales of 5' X 6' in size.
-We load the bales onto the flatbed trailer with spikes on our truck, then use our ATV to pull the hay to the cattle.
-This process keeps the hay off of the ground, and accessible for moving each time we move the cattle, which is at least once a day in the winter, sometimes twice.
-We simply hitch the wagon to the ATV, move it into the next cell/pasture, and the cattle follow along.
-No hay rings, no rotted bales, and the cattle always have hay wherever they go.
+We load the round bales onto the flatbed trailer with our truck with hay spikes, or our tractor.
+We then use our ATV to pull the hay to the cattle.
+This process eliminates hay rings that are hazardous with Longhorns, keeps the hay off of the ground, wastes less hay, and is an ease for moving the hay each time we move the cattle, which is at least once a day in the winter, sometimes twice.

-In closing, today, I'd like to invite you to follow me on Instagram under my name, @theranchingwife, where I post pictures and captions of our cattle, our grazing techniques, our other farm animals, the farm fresh eggs, home decor photos, gardening and canning, along with some simple musings of inspiration I gain from our experiences.
-I'd love to have you as a follower and get a glimpse into your lives through the little squares we share.
+I'd like to invite you to follow me on Instagram under my name, @theranchingwife, where I post pictures and captions of our cattle, our grazing techniques, our other farm animals, the farm fresh eggs, gardening and canning, along with some photos of our "Farmhouse Barndomium" and property.
 Doug and I also have a Facebook account called "Trail of Faith Ranch" as an account under each of our names/accounts, Doug or Susie Winters.
 We'll be working to add more and more posts to that page.
 We have many goals and aspirations that I look forward to sharing with you.
-I'm so glad you're here, reading this, and I so hope you will return to see what's happening at Trail of Faith Ranch and check our "Notes" as we follow along our Trail of Faith.
+I'm so glad you're here, reading this, and I so hope you will return to see what's happening at Trail of Faith Ranch and check our "Notes" as we navigate this journey.

 Have a blessed day, Doug and Susie Winters